MarineSniper666/CS-465-14116-M01-Full-Stack-Development-I-2026/README.md

 ---

+# Module 3.0.0.0 – Dynamic Data Integration and Rendering

+Module 3 focused on enhancing the Travlr Getaways application by integrating dynamic data into the Travel page using JSON and Handlebars templating.

+### Work Completed

+#### Dynamic Data Integration
+- Created a `data` directory to store structured application data
+- Added `trips.json` to hold travel destination information
+- Structured trip data with properties for name, image, and description

+#### Controller Enhancement
+- Updated the `traveller` controller to read data from `trips.json`
+- Passed dynamic trip data to the `travel.hbs` view
+- Maintained separation of concerns between data handling and presentation

+#### View Refactor
+- Modified `travel.hbs` to dynamically render trip data
+- Implemented Handlebars iteration using `{{#each trips}}`
+- Replaced hardcoded HTML content with dynamic placeholders

+#### Routing and MVC Alignment
+- Verified `/travel` route correctly connects to the controller
+- Ensured controller passes data to the view using Express rendering
+- Maintained proper MVC structure across the application

+#### Testing and Validation
+- Tested the application locally using `localhost:3000`
+- Confirmed dynamic content renders correctly on the Travel page
+- Verified images, styling, and layout remain consistent with the original design

+### Result

+The Travlr application now supports dynamic content rendering using JSON data and Handlebars templates.
+The Travel page successfully transitions from static HTML to a data-driven implementation while maintaining the established MVC architecture.
+This improvement enhances scalability and prepares the application for future full-stack functionality.
+---

 # Author
 Robert Lake
 Southern New Hampshire University
 CS-465 Full Stack Development I

-# Module 3.0.0.0 – Dynamic Data Integration and Rendering

-### Module 3 focused on enhancing the Travlr Getaways application by integrating dynamic data into the Travel page using JSON and Handlebars templating.

-Work Completed
-Dynamic Data Integration
-Created a data directory to store structured application data Added trips.json to hold travel destination information Structured trip data with properties for name, image, and description Controller Enhancement
-Updated the traveller controller to read data from trips.json Passed dynamic trip data to the travel.hbs view Maintained separation of concerns between data handling and presentation View Refactor
-Modified travel.hbs to dynamically render trip data Implemented Handlebars iteration using {{#each trips}}
-Replaced hardcoded HTML content with dynamic placeholders Routing and MVC Alignment
-Verified /travel route correctly connects to the controller Ensured controller passes data to the view using Express rendering Maintained proper MVC structure across the application Testing and Validation
-Tested the application locally using localhost:3000 Confirmed dynamic content renders correctly on the Travel page Verified images, styling, and layout remain consistent with the original design Result

-The Travlr application now supports dynamic content rendering using JSON data and Handlebars templates.
-The Travel page successfully transitions from static HTML to a data-driven implementation while maintaining the established MVC architecture.
-This improvement enhances scalability and prepares the application for future full-stack functionality.